David Galenson: Contributions

 Although Galenson initially developed his theory from data solely concerning the visual arts, he has since also investigated conceptual and experimental innovators among poets, novelists, film makers, popular musicians and economists.
-Elias et al (2020) combines Galenson´s approach with Paul Romer approach to innovation to analize innovations and innovators in the Argentine wine industry.
+Elias et al (2020) and Elias et al (2022) combine Galenson´s approach with Paul Romer approach to innovation to analize innovations and innovators in the Argentine wine industry and the Peruvian cuisine respectively.

 Among the examples Galenson cites of conceptualists are: